opensafely/documentation/docs/getting-started/tutorial/update-the-dataset-definition/index.md

-You've successfully generated a dataset from the code in your study, but at the moment it only adds one data column.
+You've successfully generated a dataset from the code in your study, but at the moment it only contains one data column.

 Now we'll add some code to create an extra column.